robertshepherdcpp/robertshepherdcpp/README.md

 - 👋 Hi, I’m @robertshepherdcpp.
 - 👀 I’m extremely interested in c++.
 - 🌱 I’m currently learning machine learning.
-- 💞️ I’m looking to collaborate on my repositories or other peoples libraries.
+- 💞️ I’m looking to collaborate on my repositories or other people's repositories.
 - 📫 How to reach me robertcppshepherd@gmail.com.
 - 💬 Ask me about anything [here](https://github.com/robertshepherdcpp/robertshepherdcpp/issues)

 I am a young self taught developer!
-I am very intersted in c++, as I mentioned above.
+I am very interested in c++, as I mentioned above.
 I mainly contribute to my own libraries, like `mlib` which a very cool, simple and fast metaprogramming library.
 I try to contribute to something everyday!
-I am willing to contribute to anything c++!
+I am willing to contribute to anything C++!
 I am looking for some part time work, here is my [resume](https://github.com/robertshepherdcpp/robertshepherdcpp/blob/main/Resume%20(3).pdf).
-Please [email](rshepherdcpp@gmail.com) me if you are interseted in hiring me.
+Please [email](rshepherdcpp@gmail.com) me if you are interested in hiring me.
 You can also hire me on [fiverr](https://www.fiverr.com/rshepherdcpp/program-anything-in-cpp-for-you).

 Repositories | How often i contribute | My current issues with them  | Link
 ------------ | ------------- | ------------- | -------------------